wp-plugins/flexytalk-widget/readme.txt

 Impress your website visitors and convert them into loyal customers.[FlexyTalk](http://bit.ly/WVGgIT)  integrates with your current IM app and mobile phone.
 No software downloads nor complicated chat dashboards.

 * **New!
+12/05/2013 **Automatic pop up chat widget: The widget will popup after 15 seconds on a page showing a greeting message and inviting the user to chat

+* **New!
+12/05/2013 **Clickable links on widget: Just send a qualified URL as a chat message and the widget displays a clickable link

+* **New!
+12/05/2013 **Sound Alerts

+* **New!
+21/04/2013 **Displays an apologize if the agent waits too long to accept a chat request

+* **New!
+21/04/2013 Improved Chat Request:**FlexyTalk will ask you if you want to accept the chat request.
+The user will see a progress bar indicator

+* **New!
 30/03/2013 Eye catching 3D agents on toolbar:** Display an agent image above the toolbar.
 Select gender and size of the agent image.

 * **New!
 29/03/2013 Toggle OFFLINE-ONLINE Chat toolbar:** When a new visitor enters your site, FlexyTalk checks your availability status and show online/offline messages